 - Branded Surveys: This 4.8-star rated survey panel sends surveys that are short, easy, & redeemable for gift cards or PayPal cash.
 Start earning now!

 What is Skinvertising?

-Born from the word skin advertising, this is a practice where you advertise on a visible part of your skin, normally face, arm, hand, and the back.
+Born from the word skin advertising, this is a practice where you advertise on a visible part of your skin, normally face, arm, hand, and back.
 These skin parts are tattooed with adverts from companies, with a promise of being paid for a given duration.